Image

 Fluid Grid

-Fluid Grid is a flexible grid system that divides the width of a page into smaller, equally-sized columns to display content.
+Fluid Grid is a flexible grid system that divides the total page width into proportional columns, allowing content to automatically adapt to different screen sizes.

-Currently, there are two main types of website sizes:
+Today, there are two main approaches to designing website layouts:

 5. Improve image size

-Image quality is a crucial factor in user experience (UX).
-Websites with sharp, well-sized images create a positive impression on visitors.
-However, when the device screen size changes, some images may become blurred or distorted, leading to a less-than-ideal user experience.
+Image quality plays a major role in shaping the user experience (UX).
+A website with sharp, well-scaled images leaves a positive impression on visitors.
+However, when screen sizes vary, some images may appear blurry or distorted — leading to a less satisfying experience.

 To improve this, you need to resize the image by: